brandonlieng/DADAbase/README.md

 <hr>

-## Querying DADAbase to find information on variants
+## Querying DADAbase to find metadata on variants
 There are two ways one can go about this.

 In the first method, we start with a table of variants from DADA2 and want to know more about ones we have information on.
 In this case, it is easiest to use `DADAbase.getKnownSeqs()` to retrieve a data frame of information.